 +

-This article reports the September 26th, 2025 fire at NIRS, which affected thousands of Korean government files.
+The article below reports the September 26th, 2025 fire at NIRS, which affected thousands of Korean government files.
 This article does not specifically mention TRC 2 data:

 G-Drive Data Lost in S. Korean Data Center Fire…All Central Government Work Files Gone